robotpy/robotpy-installer/README.rst

 The RobotPy installer can be used to:

-* Install python on your RoboRIO
+* Install python on your SystemCore
-* Install python packages on your RoboRIO via pip
+* Install python packages on your SystemCore via pip
-* Deploy RobotPy projects to a RoboRIO
+* Deploy RobotPy projects to a SystemCore

-It can install downloaded packages on your RoboRIO without requiring internet access, which makes it usable in a competition (provided you downloaded the necessary packages when you were connected to the internet).
+It can install downloaded packages on your SystemCore without requiring internet access, which makes it usable in a competition (provided you downloaded the necessary packages when you were connected to the internet).